hyperledger-archives/fabric-chaincode-evm/README.md

 when needed.
 This should not affect Ethereum smart contract execution.
 If a contract stores an address, it will be stored under that contract's data.

+**NOTE** In the current implementation of the EVMCC, the opcode `BLOCKHASH` is not supported.
+Therefore contracts that use the `blockhash(uint blockNumber)` function will result in an error.

 ## Running Fab3

 Fab3 is a web3 provider that allows the use of ethereum tools such as Web3.js